-Visitors stayed away because of the fighting around the Suchitoto area.
-However, since the end of the country’s civil war; the town has prospered to become one of the most well-known tourist destinations in the country.
+However, since the civil war ended, the town has become one of the most well-known tourist destinations in the country.

-You will be amazed to see how the colonial-style architecture is very well preserved throughout the town, especially with its cobblestone streets and colonial-style homes.
+When visiting, you will be amazed to see how the colonial-style architecture is very well preserved throughout the town; especially, the cobblestone streets and colonial-style homes.

 Suchitoto is a must-see destination for anyone traveling to El Salvador; the town will give you the feeling of being in the Hispanic colonial era.